PolytechAngersMecatroniqueClub/istiaENGRAIS/README.md

 # engrais_control

-This package allows to deal with the controllers to interract from ROS to gazebo
+This package implements the algorithm to receive the cloud of points, calculates the better lines, and use this information to calculate the control signals.

 ## organisation